u-$\mu$P: The Unit-Scaled Maximal Update Parametrization: The challenges with in practice

 Lingle \citep{Exploration_Of_Mu_Transfer} shows that directly applying \mup\ to a decoder LM fails to provide LR transfer across width.
 Given that the primary use of \mup\ in the literature has been LM training of this kind, this result suggests a significant limitation.
 How do we reconcile this with the strong LR transfer across width shown for language models in Tensor Programs V?

-We answer this \Cref{fig:experiments:tpv_setup}.
+We answer this in \Cref{fig:experiments:tpv_setup}.
 The first training setup (a) is aligned with that used in Tensor Programs V (their Figure 4).
-There are several atypical aspects to their training setup, primarily the use of a constant LR schedule and a high number of epochs.
+There are several atypical aspects to their training setup, primarily the use of a constant LR schedule and a high number of epochs; we outline the precise differences between setup (a) and (b) in \Cref{table:experiments:tpv_vs_llama_settings}.
 This overfitting regime makes validation loss unusable, and transfer misleadingly good.
-When we remove these and shift to a standard Llama training setup (b), optimal HPs begin to drift with width.
+When we remove these and shift to a standard Llama training setup (b), optimal HPs begin to drift with width (see \Cref{fig:experiments:tpv_setup_standard_ablation} for an ablation).
 This confirms Lingle's findings that standard \mup\ is in fact a poor fit for modern LM training.
-We fix this (c) by the removal of parameters from LayerNorms/RMSNorms, as suggested by Lingle, and the introduction of \textit{independent} weight decay for AdamW, as suggested by Wortsman et al. \citep{Small_Scale_Proxies} \footnote{Lingle suggests independent weight decay is unstable, but we find it to be more so than Adam or standard AdamW.}.
+We fix this (c) by the removal of parameters from LayerNorms/RMSNorms, as suggested by Lingle, and the introduction of \textit{independent} weight decay for AdamW, as suggested by Wortsman et al. \citep{Small_Scale_Proxies} \footnote{Lingle suggests independent weight decay is unstable, but we find it to be more so than Adam or standard AdamW.} (see \citep{AdamW_Weight_Decay} for further analysis).
 With these changes adopted, we recover the strong transfer shown in Tensor Programs V's experiments.